 From the bypass take West Third Street to the end where it meets Bay Drive, the access will be right there, with a small parking lot.

 Sunsets on Kitty Hawk Bay are infamous and this sandy beach access is the perfect spot to launch your kayak and explore the southern areas of Colington Island, or head northwest to the extensive wetland area of Kitty Hawk Woods Reserve.

 On West Soundside Road, just south of Jockey’s Ridge.

 This is a great access to launch your kayaks.
 It has a nice shallow, sandy bottom area with calm water.
 You will have great views of Jockey’s Ridge from the water when you launch from here.
 This is a popular area for kite boarding as well, but there is a designated launch area separate from kayakers and swimmers.
 Come in the evening to catch another beautiful Outer Banks sunset over the sound.

-If ocean kayaking is more your speed, you can launch an ocean kayak at just about any beach access on your own or with the help of our Kayak Kart, a wheel system to tote your kayak to the beach or sound.
+If ocean kayaking is more your speed, you can launch an ocean kayak at just about any beach access on your own.

 We have two models of ocean-specific kayaks available for rent: the double Malibu 2 kayak and the single Frenzy kayak.
 For sound side kayaking, we rent the Old Town Double Kayak and the Old Town Single Kayak.
 These are sit-inside kayaks that will keep you dry on your tour.
 For the fisherman, we rent the Prowler 13’ Angler Kayak, an excellent way to try fishing from a kayak.

 Paddles and life jackets are also included with all kayak rentals.
 If you have any questions about kayak or water-sport rentals, give us a call at 1-800-635-9559 or visit our blog for more information!